Spectacular Cave Hotels Around The World For A Unique Experience

 The contemporary yet stylish home is laden with all the modern amenities that one requires for a comfortable stay.
 One of the greatest features of this place is that no matter the season, the temperature in the rooms is always pleasant, somewhere around 18 degrees Celsius.

 The cave house has three rooms that are perfect to fit six people.
 One of the rooms has actual trees in it, making its guests feel closer to nature.
 The house also consists of a pool, and the fact that it is situated atop a hill, in the gorgeous area of Andalucia, it has some of the best views that will last you a lifetime.
-This truly is modern-day cave living.
+Like the other cave hotels, this truly is modern-day cave living.

 Kagga Kamma Nature Reserve (South Africa)